Summarize this article with AI

 The rise in progesterone can also affect how your body metabolizes food and actually slows it down as it moves through your gastrointestinal system, leading to constipation .
 And when things aren’t moving normally, we tend to weigh a bit more.

-When does period weight gain start — before or after your period?
+Do you gain weight before or after your period?

 How much weight do you gain on your period?

 On average, you will typically gain around two to six pounds in the days leading up to and during your period.
 This isn’t universal, though.
-Some of you may gain more, some may see no shift from your baseline weight, and some… just don’t care.
+Some people may gain more, some may see no shift from their baseline weight, and some… just don’t care.
 (That’s cool too.)

 It all depends on your body and lifestyle.
 The extent of your menstrual weight gain can vary quite a lot, based on things like diet, physical activity, stress levels, sleep, and genetics.
 No two cycles are the same.